SofiaCrobeddu/DM_medical_dataset/README.md

 - **Product** references **Manufacturer** via `manufacturer_id`
 - **Price** references **Product** via `product_id` and **Store** via `store_id`
 - **Treatment** references **Condition** via `condition_id` and **Drug** via `drug_id`.

-## DATA

-Database is builded from the following tables:

-1. Brands
-> The brands table stores the brand’s information of bikes, for example, Electra, Haro, and Heller.

-2. Categories
-> The categories table stores the bike’s categories such as children bicycles, comfort bicycles, and electric bikes.

-3. Customers
-> The customers table stores customer’s information including first name, last name, phone, email, street, city, state and zip code.

-4. Order_items
-> The order_items table stores the line items of a sales order.
-Each line item belongs to a sales order specified by the order_id column.
-A sales order line item includes product, order quantity, list price, and discount.
-Order_status= 1: Pending, 2: Processing, 3: Rejected, 4: Completed

-5. Orders
-> The orders table stores the sales order’s header information including customer, order status, order date, required date, shipped date.
-It also stores the information on where the sales transaction was created (store) and who created it (staff).
-Each sales order has a row in the sales_orders table.
-A sales order has one or many line items stored in the order_items table.

-6. Products
-> The products table stores the product’s information such as name, brand, category, model year, and list price.
-Each product belongs to a brand specified by the brand_id column.
-Hence, a brand may have zero or many products.
-Each product also belongs a category specified by the category_id column.
-Also, each category may have zero or many products.

-7. Staffs
-> The staffs table stores the essential information of staffs including first name, last name.
-It also contains the communication information such as email and phone.
-A staff works at a store specified by the value in the store_id column.
-A store can have one or more staffs.
-A staff reports to a store manager specified by the value in the manager_id column.
-If the value in the manager_id is null, then the staff is the top manager.
-If a staff no longer works for any stores, the value in the active column is set to zero.

-8. Stocks
-> The stocks table stores the inventory information i.e. the quantity of a particular product in a specific store.

-9. Stores
-> The stores table includes the store’s information.
-Each store has a store name, contact information such as phone and email, and an address including street, city, state, and zip code.